 Michael Swack’s involvement in the community development finance institution (CDFI) field traces back to over 30 years ago when he was introduced to Chuck Matthei, a visionary committed to issues surrounding social and economic justice.
 Matthei was starting a loan fund and asked Swack to help.
-Swack, a UNH research professor and director of the Center on Impact Finance at the Carsey School of Public Policy, drafted up the initial policies and procedures, and they were off and running on a venture that would help kick-start an industry.
+Swack, a UNH research professor and director of the Center on Impact Finance at the Carsey School of Public Policy with a joint appointment at the Peter T. Paul College of Business and Economics, drafted up the initial policies and procedures, and they were off and running on a venture that would help kick-start an industry.

 Their collaboration resulted in the creation of the New Hampshire Community Loan Fund, among other funds, which celebrated its 35th anniversary in 2018.
 Since its inception, the NH Community Loan Fund has invested over $330 million in New Hampshire and leveraged more than $750 million in additional investment, financing manufactured housing co-ops, affordable housing childcare spaces and small businesses.
 On Oct.
 22, the Opportunity Finance Organization (OFN) awarded Swack the 2019 Ned Gramlich Lifetime Achievement Award for Responsible Finance, the CDFI industry’s highest individual honor.